 He asked her to buy him some Powerball tickets but instead, she bought a single $10 Carolina Millions scratch-off ticket, intending to demonstrate that gambling this way was a fool’s errand.
 She told the local news, “I was going to be ugly and buy a scratch-off to show him they didn’t hit.
 Sometimes I get aggravated with him, so I tell him, ‘You’re just wasting your money.'”
 But when she scratched off this ticket, her plan went bust in the best way possible: the ticket was a $1 million grand prize winner.

-On Sale October 22, 2019: Dan Lewis’s brand-new collection of fascinating facts spanning history and sports to science and pop culture that will have you proudly stating, “Now I know!”
-Pre-order today!
+On sale now: Dan Lewis’s new collection of fascinating facts spanning history and sports to science and pop culture that will have you proudly stating, “Now I know!”